Associate Investigator

 Other positions:

-Associate Professor of Histology, Department of Clinical Medicine and Surgery, University of Naples "Federico II", Italy
+Full Professor of Histology, Department of Clinical Medicine and Surgery, University of Naples "Federico II", Italy

 Carmine Settembre graduated in 2002 in pharmaceutical chemistry at the University of Naples “Federico II”.
 In 2002 he joined TIGEM as a PhD student, after his PhD he moved to the United States as a post-doctoral fellow first at Columbia University in New York and then at the Baylor College of Medicine, in Houston.
 In 2011 he became Assistant Professor at the Baylor College of Medicine.
 In 2013, thanks to the Dulbecco Telethon Institute (DTI) career award program, he set up his own laboratory at TIGEM.
 He became Associate Professor in Histology and Embryology at the University of Naples “Federico II” in 2018.
 Dr. Settembre has received different awards such as the Ian Boyle award from the European Calcified Tissue Society (ECTS) and has been elected as an EMBO Young Investigator.
-He is recipient of prestigious grants from the European community (ERC StG, ERC PoC, ERC Consolidator) for the study of autophagy roles in skeletal disorders.
+He is recipient of prestigious grants from the European community (ERC StG, ERC PoC, ERC Consolidator) for the study of autophagy roles in health and diseases.

 Modulation of autophagy in human disorders